nidarshana-dev/codsoft-python-internship/README.md

 # CodSoft Python Programming Internship

-This repository contains all the tasks completed for the **CodSoft Python Programming Internship - September 2026 Batch**.
+This repository contains all the tasks completed for the **CodSoft Python Programming Internship - May 2026 Batch**.

 ## 📋 Task 1: To-Do List Application